GaneshRajuGalla/Msigma/README.md

 ## Getting Started

-To get started with GrocerEase, follow these simple steps:
+To get started with Msigma, follow these simple steps:

 1. Clone the project from the provided GitHub repository.